A Very Murray Christmas: Production

 In October 2014, the film was announced as a Christmas special with Bill Murray to star and Sofia Coppola set to write and direct.

 In May 2015, the film was picked up by Netflix and was announced as a homage to classic variety shows and would be written by Murray, Mitch Glazer, and Coppola, and directed by Coppola.
 It was executive produced by Coppola, Glazer, Roman Coppola, and Tony Hernandez with Shaffer as the special's musical director and onscreen accompanist.

 The film is set at the Carlyle Hotel and its Bemelmans Bar.

 Initially, rapper Rick Ross was scheduled to sing "Santa Claus Wants Some Lovin'" with Murray, but when Ross became unavailable, George Clooney filled in.
 Also, Cyrus' acoustic version of "Silent Night" was a last-minute addition.

 Reception

 The special received positive reviews from critics.
 On review aggregator website Rotten Tomatoes, the film has a 68% rating based on 50 reviews, with an average rating of 6.3/10.
 The site's consensus states: "A Very Murray Christmas preaches effectively to the converted with a parade of superstar guests and hummable songs that - combined with the host's trademark presence - adds up to a unique holiday experience."
-Metacritic reports a 68 out of 100 rating based on 18 critics, indicating "generally favorable reviews".
+Metacritic reports a 68 out of 100 rating based on 18 critics, indicating "generally favorable" reviews.

-The special was nominated for Primetime Emmy Awards for Outstanding Television Movie, and Paul Shaffer was nominated for Outstanding Music Direction.